Global Plastics Treaty

 About the Treaty

 A landmark resolution was reached at the fifth United Nations Environment Assembly (UNEA-5.2) in Nairobi, March 2022, to develop an international legally binding instrument to end plastic pollution (the ‘global plastics treaty’).
-The United Nations Environment Programme (UNEP) has begun its journey through two-year negotiations on its goals and objectives to produce the final draft of the treaty.
+The United Nations Environment Programme (UNEP) is currently undertaking negotiations on its goals and objectives to produce the final draft of the treaty.

 As per the resolution, the Treaty should incorporate measures that: